Welcome to today's edition of the Rush 24-7 podcast.

 This woman did not have an epiphany when she was at the USDA.

-When she was speaking to the NAACP, she did not have an epiphany about you know what?
+When she was speaking to the NAACP, she did not have an epiphany about, you know what?

 It isn't about race.

-It's about rich versus ports.
+It's about rich versus poor.

-If you listen to the whole speech as people have 43 minutes, she's racist.
+If you listen to the whole speech, as people have 43 minutes, she's racist.

 The NAACP is racist.

-And we're back, Rush Limbaugh, serving humanity.
+And we're back, Rush Limbaugh, serving humanity simply by showing up.

 Great to have you here.